Alexandru-Dascalu/G-EOT/README.md

-# GAN-EOT
+# G-EOT
-Code for MSc Advanced Computer Science project
+Code for my MSc project.
+Dissertation is at https://github.com/Alexandru-Dascalu/G-EOT-Dissertation .